A Survey of Reinforcement Learning from Human Feedback: Feedback

 Pairwise comparisons are generally easier to supply than ratings, even when the feedback is given by a foundation model \citep{wang2024rlvlmf}.
 While absolute feedback is generally dependent on a policy serving as an implicit baseline \citep{macglashan2017interactive}, the explicit baseline in pairwise comparisons can be more easily controlled.
 Therefore, comparisons provide many benefits over absolute ratings, such as reduced bias, inconsistencies, and subjectivity~\citep{yannakakis2015ratings}.
 On the flip-side, comparisons convey relatively little information per label. \Citet{tien2023causal} study the weaknesses of pairwise-comparison-based reward learning.
 Since the amount of information provided for each label is small, these models are prone to causal confusion, i.e., misattributing reward to noise and misidentifying the reward function.

 \paragraph{Inter-Temporal Feedback} One limitation of trajectory comparisons is that they require a set of roughly comparable trajectories.
 In many real-world environments, starting conditions or even the agent's current task may vary between episodes.
 In these cases, it is hard for human labelers to compare trajectories from these episodes, limiting the usefulness of comparison feedback.
 One way to remedy this limitation is to provide feedback within a single trajectory.
-Instead of comparing a set of instances with each other as in regular comparative feedback, inter-temporal feedback conveys relative judgments over different states in time within a single instance.
-The defining features of inter-temporal feedback are that it is given explicitly (\textbf{explicitness}) on segment (\textbf{granularity}) while passively observing (\textbf{involvement}) a single instance (\textbf{arity}) of the agent's behavior with evaluative \textbf{intent}.
+Instead of comparing a set of instances with each other as in regular comparative feedback, inter-temporal feedback conveys relative judgments over different states in time within a single instance, e.g., by comparing a robot's behavior at the start and the end of a trajectory.
+The defining features of inter-temporal feedback are that it is given explicitly (\textbf{explicitness}) on a segment (\textbf{granularity}) while passively observing (\textbf{involvement}) a single instance (\textbf{arity}) of the agent's behavior with evaluative \textbf{intent}.
 It is most commonly given on raw instances, but any level of \textbf{abstraction} is possible in principle.
 There are two main ways to convey this feedback: \emph{Reward sketching} and \emph{inter-temporal preferences}.

 Reward sketching, as introduced by \citet{cabi2020scaling}, involves users sketching a visual representation of the reward function over time.
-This type of feedback, which can be given by sketching a graph with the mouse while watching a behavior recording, provides intuitive, per-timestep reward annotations. \Citet{rahtz2022safe} also adopted this approach, referring to it as ``one of the highest-bandwidth feedback mechanisms currently available''.
+This type of feedback, which can be given by sketching a graph with the mouse while watching a behavior recording, provides intuitive reward annotations for each time step. \Citet{rahtz2022safe} also adopted this approach, referring to it as ``one of the highest-bandwidth feedback mechanisms currently available''.

 Inter-temporal preferences were introduced by \citet{abramson2022improving}.
 In this setting, humans give feedback on multiple points of a trajectory, indicating whether an agent makes progress towards or regresses from a goal.
 This is then interpreted as preferences relative to the other labeled and unlabelled points.
 The authors note that one potential downside of this feedback type is that labelers may tend to give preferences on short-term actions that are easy to judge, failing to communicate long-horizon preferences. \Citet{cui2018active} propose a similar type of feedback, in which humans segment a trajectory into good and bad parts.
 This makes it possible to derive many state-action labels from a few segmentation points.